phermosilla/phermosilla.github.io/_pages/about.md

 news: true  # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

+I am Assistant Professor in AI for Visual Computing at the [Computer Vision Lab](https://cvl.tuwien.ac.at/), at TU Wien, Austria.
-I am Post-Doctoral researcher at the Viscom group headed by [Prof. Timo Ropinski](https://www.uni-ulm.de/in/mi/institut/mitarbeiter/timo-ropinski/) at Ulm University and working in close collaboration with [Prof. Tobias Ritschel](https://www.homepages.ucl.ac.uk/~ucactri/) from University College London.
+Before joining TU Wien, I did my PostDoc at the Viscom group headed by [Prof. Timo Ropinski](https://www.uni-ulm.de/in/mi/institut/mitarbeiter/timo-ropinski/) at Ulm University while working in close collaboration with [Prof. Tobias Ritschel](https://www.homepages.ucl.ac.uk/~ucactri/) from University College London.
+I obtained my PhD at the Polytechnical University of Catalonia, under the supervision of [Prof. Pere-Pau Vazquez](https://www.cs.upc.edu/~ppau/) and [Prof. Alvar Vinacua](https://www.cs.upc.edu/~alvar/).

 My research is focused on developing machine learning technologies for 3D and unstructured data, with a special interest in `point clouds`, `graphs`, and `implicit representations`.
 During my research, I applied these technologies to solve different problems in the fields of Computer Vision, Computer Graphics, and Bioinformatics.

-Before joining Ulm Universtiy, I obtained my PhD at Polytechnical University of Catalonia, under the supervision of [Prof. Pere-Pau Vazquez](https://www.cs.upc.edu/~ppau/) and [Prof. Alvar Vinacua](https://www.cs.upc.edu/~alvar/) on the topic of Computer Graphics and Visualization algorithms for Molecular Dynamics Simulations analysis.